Is it time to rethink that power/interest stakeholder model?

 Many projects and programmes adopt the power-interest matrix in an attempt to codify and order the process for identifying stakeholders; yet this approach privileges a certain type of stakeholder at the expense of many others who are needed to make the project successful.

 I got together with Lou Horton who is a change manager in central government to come up with a new approach.
 We argue that for change projects, its not the combination of power and influence that should determine a stakeholder’s worth, but rather that person’s role in the organisation.
 Engaging stakeholders in this way provides increased opportunities for sustainable change and benefits realisation.
-I talk about this in my book Communicating Projects (you can download the chapter for free) and Lou and I expand on the idea in PM World Journal.
+I talk about this in my book Communicating Projects and Lou and I expand on the idea in PM World Journal.

 Be great to hear views on this – does the power/ interest model work for you or do you agree that it is time for some fresh thinking?